nicolasventer/File-Watcher/README.md

 - watch a file or a folder
 - execute the callback for all files
-- exported c functions for use in other languages
+- exported c functions for use in other languages (careful not in Javascript, neihter in Python since callback cannot be called outside of the main thread).

 # Installation